 Bookkeeping is often seen as tedious and boring.
 Most entrepreneurs do not enjoy bookkeeping but know it is an essential part of their business.
 Adopting some good bookkeeping habits can help your business in the long run.

-While it is true that most entrepreneurs know all the details of their business and have everything stored in their head rather than on an app or software as it is easier and more fool proof, it is important to document everything.
+While it is true that most entrepreneurs know all the details of their business and have everything stored in their head rather than on an app or software as it is easier and more foolproof, it is crucial to document everything.
 It is necessary to have a system and process in place to help you get a better handle on your money and avoid surprises that could be fatal for your accounts.
-Good bookkeeping can also keep you in the good books of the revenue agency.
+Proper bookkeeping can also keep you in the good books of the revenue agency.

 This is the basis of bookkeeping.
 Keeping track of all expenses can be hard but is necessary since you can use it to claim tax exemptions and other related things.
-Using a business credit card for all expenses can be an easy way to keep all business related expenses in one place.
+Using a business credit card for all expenses can be an easy way to keep all business-related costs in one place.
 You can also write details about meetings with clients, lunches or any events you may organize to help you substantiate expenses when you are audited.
-Keeping track of your car mileage and costs associated with long distance travel for business purposes is also extremely useful.
+Keeping track of your car mileage and costs associated with long-distance travel for business purposes is also extremely useful.

 See also: Tips for finding an accountant

 Keeping an eye on invoices is essential to the smooth running of your business.
 Billing should be monitored.
 Have a strict process for any unpaid bills.
 Unpaid bills should be treated urgently and tracked with phone calls made to clients, a second invoice issued or levying penalty if the bill remains unpaid for a long duration.
 Overdue bills can hurt your cash flow and thus end up hurting your business.